-For those patients who do not require traditional physiotherapy treatment but would like a specifically tailored Pilates program we offer an initial 1 hour assessment to identify any underlying problems and determine the most appropriate and effective intervention regime.
+For those patients who do not require traditional physiotherapy treatment but would like a specifically tailored Pilates program we offer an initial half hour assessment to identify any underlying problems and determine the most appropriate and effective intervention regime.
 As appropriate, our clients begin with a few 1-1 sessions.
 Some may continue to work on a 1-1 basis and others may then choose to move onto a closely supervised group session.

 Physiotherapy managed Pilates programs are covered under private health schemes.